Rarau/octet/README.md

 	- Look around: Hold right mouse button

-	- Drag objects: Left mouse button
+	- Left mouse button: cliick 2 objects to add a spring joint between them

+By modifying the **data_mv.csv** the user can add spheres, boxes or chests in the specified positions.

+Clicking on the **Shoot Ball** button will shoot spheres in the camera direction.

 Build Instructions
 ------------------